 When we came down out of the mountains in July of 2004 we had no real idea of where we were.
 This was before the iPhone and navigation systems in cars.
-We were traveling across country, moving from the Washington, D.C. area to California, my wife and our two grade school age daughters, and we came into tiny Shell, Wyoming, to stop for snacks and pop, as we still called it then.
+We were traveling across country, moving from the Washington, D.C. area to California, my wife and our two grade-school-age daughters, and we came into tiny Shell, Wyoming, to stop for snacks and pop, as we still called it then.

 Though it was over sixteen years ago I still remember Dirty Annie’s Country Store and the “singing cowboy” inside.
 I thought of him as a singing cowboy only because of his outfit–a sky blue western dress shirt and matching pants, white belt, beautiful and ornate white and blue boots, sort of a TV cowboy look.
 That he was a thin black man made his look even odder.
 But what really struck me were the guns.
 He wore a gun belt with holsters on either side and in the holsters, were two chromed revolvers, pearl white handles, and they looked real.
 I was raised in a gunless household and I had held a gun only once in my life, during one of my brief Boy Scout careers where I fired a .22 bolt-action rifle at paper targets.
 Seeing him, being near him, carrying a gun, that is, two guns, out in the open was a novelty for me.
 I hoped the man was not insane.

-As if that wasn’t memorable enough, making small talk with the women at the cash register I asked it there was anything interesting that I shouldn’t miss in the area, just a random shot in the dark.
+As if that wasn’t memorable enough, making small talk with the women at the cash register I asked if there was anything interesting that I shouldn’t miss in the area, just a random shot in the dark.
 She asked me if I had yet been to the dinosaur footprints.

 The road out was the most washboarded my Volvo 850R had ever been on.
 The car shook and vibrated, twisted and bounced.
 By that point in my ownership of that vehicle I had already grown suspicious of the quality control of the manufacturer and I imagined all the screws in the car working themselves looser as we made our way through a desert landscape of red and multi-hued hills so alien that I thought of Mars.